-When your dog is lethargic, depressed or just "not right," it usually means something is wrong.
+When dogs are lethargic, depressed or just "not right," it usually means something is wrong with their health.
 If it resolves on its own, then this is something to make a mental note of.
-However, if changes in activity level, mood and/or behavior persist for a few days, you should contact the vet.
+However, if changes in activity level, mood and/or behavior persist for a few days or are combined with other symptoms, you should contact the vet.

 02 of 10

 There are a variety of health problems that can cause a dog to lose weight.
-Sometimes even dogs with normal appetites may lose weight for no apparent reason.
+Sometimes dogs with normal appetites even lose weight.
 Talk to your vet if your dog seems to be losing weight (without trying).
 It might be cancer or another disease.

 03 of 10